Vectormike/oak-rest-api/README.md

-## REST API built with Opine(Deno) and
+## REST API built with Oak(Deno) and MongoDB

-A basic example of how to configure and start an Opine server.
+A basic example of how to configure and start an Oak server.

 ## How to run this example